 Police Station, Magistrates’ Court, Youth Court, Appeal Against Sentence, Appeals Against Conviction, Motoring Solicitors, Crown Court, Crime and Investigation

-Stephen is a solicitor-advocate and a director of the firm.
+Stephen is a solicitor-advocate and a Partner of the firm.
 Although a highly accomplished duty solicitor with over 20 years’ experience expertly defending clients at the Magistrates Court, Stephen also offers his clients a truly seamless service through his ability to represent them in cases before the Crown Court, where his clients benefit from his undoubted talent for advocacy.

 As a previous member of the Law Society’s Mental Health Panel, Stephen truly appreciates the value of listening to his clients, and appreciating and understanding their needs.
 With a true commitment to ensuring quality service and the best possible chance of success, he is able to put himself their shoes; taking time to carefully explain the nature of the case and the strength of the evidence in a way they can understand.